 Your child and vision impairment - first steps

-Information resources to support families of children with a vision impairment
+- VICTA runs the group Through Scarlett's eyes to support families of children with a vision impairment.

-There could be a lot of people involved in the care of your child, especially if he or she has any additional difficulties or disabilities.
-Our Who does what in eye care?
-A guide for parents explains whar the different professionals do and how they can help.
-Regarding vision impairment, there are some key contacts who can make sure that you have access to all of the information and support that you need:
+If there are a lot of people involved in the care of your child, our Who does what in eye care? guide for parents explains what the different professionals do and how they can help.

 Frequently asked questions